-14The particular objective function given in equation (7) is a normalization.
-Firms do not maximize a sum that is larger than the entire economy.
-This formulation also allows us to abstract away from other governance problems arising from diversified or dispersed owners (Admati et al., 1994) or the absence of block owners: holding stakes in other firms does not diminish an owner's incentive to increase the value of firm i.
-Recent research suggests institutional investors internalize broader goals of social responsibility (Hart and Zingales, 2017; Oehmke and Opp, 2019; Broccardo et al., 2020; Coffee, 2020), including climate change and race issues (Krueger et al., 2020; Condon, 2020; Shekita, 2020).
-In our analysis, we make the arguably less ambitious assumption that investors aim to partially internalize the externalities that their portfolio firms' conduct imposes on other firms in their portfolio.
+10There is a long tradition in economics of weighting shareholder interests in the objective function of the firm, including Drèze (1974), Grossman and Hart (1979), and Rotemberg (1984).
+Recent research further suggests institutional investors internalize broader goals of social responsibility (Hart and Zingales, 2017; Oehmke and Opp, 2019; Broccardo et al., 2020; Coffee, 2020), including climate change and race issues (Krueger et al., 2020; Condon, 2020; Shekita, 2021).
+We make the more limited assumption that investors partially internalize the product market externalities that their portfolio firms impose on other firms in their portfolio.